Rachel Conner

 • Palmer v Hewitt Building Limited [2021] NZHC 1460: Representing a builder in High Court proceedings involving claims in negligence and for alleged breaches of the Building Act.

-• Acting for and advising parties in “leaky home” proceedings in the Weathertight Homes Tribunal and the High Court, including in relation to large-scale multi-unit residential developments.
+• Acting in “leaky home” proceedings in the Weathertight Homes Tribunal, District Court, and the High Court, including in relation to large-scale multi-unit residential developments.

-• Advising commercial clients in relation to risk associated with allegedly defective materials.
+• Acting for commercial clients and contractors in relation to claims involving allegedly defective materials.

 • Acting for plaintiffs in defective foundations claim (2018).